-- Metabolism and elimination toxic and waste products
+- Metabolism and elimination of toxic and waste products;

 There is a direct blood supply from the gut to the liver, and partly because of this the liver is vulnerable to toxic injury as any poisons that are eaten will rapidly reach the liver.
 Cats also have an increased suceptibility because they lack some metabolic pathways in the liver that would be able to deal with some toxins.